-"I think we have a lack of balance right now, where you feel like we have amazing strikers but that, as well, we need to understand that we need to have a certain compactness.
+He added: "I think we have a lack of balance right now.
+Where you feel like, ok we have amazing strikers but they as well need to understand that we need to have a certain compactness.

 Watch Watford vs Arsenal on September 15 live on Sky Sports Premier League from 4pm; kick-off 4:30pm.